PawseySC/singularity-containers/_episodes/05-gpu-gromacs.md

 ---

+> ## Note
+>
+> To run exercises from this episode on your own, you'll need a machine with a GPU card and GPU drivers installed.
+> There are examples for both using and not using the Slurm scheduler.
+> {: .callout}

 ### Nvidia GPU Cloud

 The GPU manufacturer *Nvidia* has a dedicated web registry for container images, shipping GPU optimised applications: <https://ngc.nvidia.com>.